Steps of the eviction process in Hawaii:

 Month-to-Month | 45 Days |

-In Hawaii, if a tenant commits a minor violation of the terms of their lease or legal responsibilities as a tenant, the landlord can serve them a 10-Day Notice to Cure or Vacate.
-This eviction notice gives the tenant 10 calendar days to fix the issue or move out.
+In Hawaii, if a tenant commits a minor violation of the terms of their lease or legal responsibilities, the landlord can serve them a 10-Day Notice To Comply or Vacate.
+This eviction notice gives the tenant 10 days to fix the issue or move out.

 Step 2: Landlord Files Lawsuit with Court